Ashmil114/Advanced-Todo/README.md

-# Todo Website React Ts and Django Rest API
+# Todo Website By Using React ts and Django

 ## Getting Started